 Housing & Medical

 We offer spiritual and mental health support to everyone we serve.
-From praying with a mama in her home for her families safety, to teaching teenage boys anger management techniques- we strive to be a force of light and love through service.
-We follow Jesus' example of love, simplicity, fellowship, and feet-washing.
+From praying with a mama in her home for her families safety, to bringing teenage boys to counseling services -- we strive to be a force of light and love through service.